gm-spacagna/deep-ttf/README.md

 ## Survival analysis and regression using lifelines

-The notebook with example will be published soon.
+The notebook with examples of how to leverage lifelines for fitting a survival function or a survival regression will be published soon.

 ## Time-to-failure using Weibull and Recurrent Neural Networks in keras

-In this example we take one hundred jet engines containing 17 time-series of relevant features removing constant features across the whole dataset.
-Each engine has a different sequence length, thus we fixed a look-back period of 100 and use the Masking layer in Keras for handling the different sequence lengths.
+In this example we took sequences of a bunch of parameters for 100 jet engines in order to predict when each engine failed.

+### Data preparation

+Among all of the available parameters and settings we selected 17 time-series of relevant features.
+The data preparation consisted in removing constant features and normalizing between -1 and 1 the min and max of each variable.

+Since each engine has a variable sequence length, we fixed a look-back period of 100 steps and used the Masking layer in Keras for handling the different sequence lengths.
+Ideally we should select a look-back period equal to the number of steps required for achieving a stationary process.
+That is, a process whose outcome depends only from the last N observations and is independent from everything that happened before.
+This assumption is generally held in case of component failures that works as new for a long period and suddenly start decaying.
+In the latter scenario the decaying period corresponds to the lock-back period.
+If we also want to capture aging effects that are relevant since day 1, we should then use as look-back period the maximum sequence length possible in the dataset and assuming that no any component can last longer than that.
+Pay attention that keras does not support a mask_value=np.nan hence we had to choose a magic number of -99 which is a safe choice since our input space is confined between -1 and 1.

 The samples in the traning data are each subsequence between 0 and t with t ranging from 1 up to the latest observation of each engine.
 The last observation corresponds to the step preceding the failure event.
-In other words, we try to predict the reamaining time-to-failure (T) of training engines from each possible timestep until the last one where the time-to-failure is 1.
-The target variable is a countdown function of time.
+In other words, we want to predict the reamaining time-to-failure (T) of training engines at each possible time-step until the last one where the time-to-failure is 1.
+The target variable is then a countdown function of the time.

+The variable E represents wheter the corresponding T was observed (1) or censored (0).

-Please pay attention that each subsequence is an individual sample, thus Keras will restart the state of recurrent cells at the end of each subsequence even if sequential subsequences may be present in the same batch.
-This is fundamental in order to build the cumulated latent representations of our engine over time.
+Please pay attention that each subsequence is an individual sample.
+Thus, keras will restart the state of recurrent cells at the end of each subsequence even if sequential subsequences may be present in the same batch.
+This is fundamental in order to build the cumulated latent representations of our engine state over time.

+### Training with censored data

-In this example all of the data is observable, we are not considering censored sequences.
+In the notebook example all of the data is observable (E=1) and we are not considering censored sequences.
+If you would like to extend it to include censored observations, you should pick a point in time t_current (e.g. 200) and filter out all of the observations in the training set that are earlier than the representative current time.
+The new target variables (T', E') for training will be:

+ - T' = min(T, t_current)
+ - E' = if T <= t_current 1 else 0

+You could leave the test target as is so that you can compare how your test accuracy changes when training with censored data as function of the t_current, aka. what is the effect (Bias error Vs. Variance error) when the fraction of censored observations increases.

 ### Architecture

-We use a single recurrent layer made of 20 GRU followed by a dense output layer of dimensionality 2 with a custom activation layer (alpha and beta output values).
+We used a single recurrent layer made of 20 GRU followed by a dense output layer of dimensionality 2 with a custom activation layer (alpha and beta output values).

 ![img](images/model-architecture.png)

+The activation layer is a custom function that the author of wttt-rnn set to an exponential function for alpha and a sigmoid function between 0 and beta_max for parameter beta.
+The rationale is that alpha should always be greater or equal than 1 and beta should be between 0+ (high confidence) and a maximum value beta_max that act as both regularizer and stabilizer.

 The tuning parameters are:
  - GRU with activation='tanh', recurrent_dropout=0.25, dropout=0.3